FejixGUI/Fejix-website/content/posts/first-post.md

 +++
-copyright = false
-layout ='post'
-title = 'I created a website for Fejix' date = 2022-03-08 description = 'Some notes about this webite and Fejix'
+title = 'I created a website for Fejix' date = 2022-03-08 description = 'Some notes about this webite and Fejix.' summary = 'Why I created this website and how I came up with the Fejix name.'
 +++

 # Hello world!